 http://www.cgp.org/index.php?option=article&task=default&articleid=324

 After Taste of Japan participants registered or picked-up pre-registration name tags and listened to opening remarks.
 Then Okii Taiko Drumming Performed.
 For some of the participants, it was the first time to see Taiko drums.
-Then participants went to their first scheduled workshop.

 At 5:30, participants returned to Calvert where Ikebana arrangenments, made at the Ikebana workshop, decorated the tables.
 The Ikebanas were for sale as part of the silent auction.